NightPhawks/minetest-season/README.md

 Area mode allow to define cycles by areas using the chat command `/season-area`.
 There are also statically defined area used as a fallback.
-In case of deactivated cycle, temperates cycles will overlap their side of "the hemisphere", if temperates cycles are deactivated equatorial cycle will replace the empty space, if equatorial cycle is deactivated... game crash :P
+In case of deactivated cycle, temperate cycles will overlap their side of "the hemisphere", if temperate cycles are deactivated equatorial cycle will replace the empty space, if equatorial cycle is deactivated... game crash :P

 Static areas are dispatched as the following (Z axis) (Replacement area):